Is working out at a gym not an option for you at the moment, and do you need a workout to build muscle at home?

 Who this workout is and isn’t for

-You are much better off reading our “How to Build Muscle” training guide as well as the interview we did with Eric Helms on Training for Muscle and Strength.
+If you’re an experienced lifter, you are much better off reading our “How to Build Muscle” training guide as well as the interview we did with Eric Helms on Training for Muscle and Strength.

-A workout to build muscle at home
+A workout to build muscle at home: instructions

-OK, let’s get straight into this!
+Okay, let’s get straight into this!

 Below are two workouts: Workout A and Workout B. Both work the full body, each one with different exercises.